 - Able to work as part of a team;

-- A current divers licence may also be required.
+- Able to swim and a current diver's licence may also be required.